Antisemitism Spikes, And Many Jews Wonder: 'Where Are Our Allies?'

 As usual, he was wearing his yarmulke, or skullcap.
 When he turned a corner, he realized that a couple of teenagers had started to follow him, spewing antisemitic insults.

-Zeldin's harassers ultimately peeled off, but the fact that they used the term "baby-killers" gave him a jolt.
+Zeldin's harassers ultimately peeled off, but the fact that they used the term "baby killer" gave him a jolt.

-Zeldin, who writes a column for the Forward, a Jewish publication devoted to news and progressive thought, notes that "baby killer" invective has gained traction — propagated widely on social media – in response to last month's military conflict between Israel and Hamas that left dozens of Palestinian children among the dead.
+Zeldin, who writes a column for The Forward, a Jewish publication devoted to news and progressive thought, notes that "baby killer" invective has gained traction — propagated widely on social media — in response to last month's military conflict between Israel and Hamas, which left dozens of Palestinian children among the dead.

-During nearly two weeks of fighting, the Anti-Defamation League, or ADL, tracked a 75% spike in antisemitic incidents in the U.S., including brazen assaults, vandalism, harassment, and hate speech.
+During nearly two weeks of fighting, the Anti-Defamation League (ADL) tracked a 75% spike in antisemitic incidents in the U.S., including brazen assaults, vandalism, harassment and hate speech.

 "It was like a wildfire that spread much farther than we had anticipated or really seen in the past," said Jonathan Greenblatt, CEO and national director of the ADL.
 "We were pretty staggered to see how fast this played out."

-That antisemitic surge is an alarming trend, one that's also left many Jews wondering where their allies have gone.
+That antisemitic surge is an alarming trend, one that has also left many Jews wondering where their allies have gone.

 But recently, he said, reciprocity has been hard to find.